-6. Penalties for Failure to Disclose and/or Provide Documentation of the SSN a) Applicants
+6. Penalties for Applicant Failure to Disclose and/or Provide Documentation of the SSN

-In accordance with 24 CFR 5.218, the following penalties apply for noncompliance with the SSN disclosure and documentation requirements:
+The following penalties apply for noncompliance with the SSN disclosure and documentation requirements:

-PHA shall deny the eligibility of an applicant if each member of the household who is required to disclose their SSN fails to disclose and/or provide documentation of their individual SSN.

-If the family is otherwise eligible to participate in the Housing Choice Voucher Program, PHA shall allow the family to maintain their position on the waiting list for a period of sixty (60) days to permit the family to obtain and disclose the required SSN information.
+- a) PHA shall deny the eligibility of an applicant if each member of the household who is required to disclose their SSN fails to disclose and/or provide documentation of their individual SSN. - b) If the family is otherwise eligible to participate in the HCV Program, the PHA shall allow the family to maintain their position on the waiting list for a period of sixty (60) days to permit the family to obtain and disclose the required SSN information.
 During this period, if a voucher becomes available and the household members have not disclosed their SSN, PHA shall offer the available voucher to the next eligible applicant family on the waiting list.